FredericGariepy/LighthouseLabs/PKM/W2/D2/CVSS v3.1/Course questions.md

 CVSS v3.1
 Case:

 Web app auth bypass.
 Path Traversal.
-Vulnerable web app.
+Payload. resource access to configurations.

 Attack Complexity = conditions beyond the attacker's control that must exist in order to exploit the vulnerability